White Hair: White Hair I

-In 1800, the Marqués de Casa Calvo, newly appointed governor of Louisiana accused Osages of stealing from and murdering non-Natives and encouraged Pawhuska and his band of Osages to fight the rest of the Osages.
+In 1800, the Marqués de Casa Calvo, the newly appointed governor of Louisiana, accused Osages of stealing from and murdering non-Natives and encouraged Pawhuska and his band of Osages to fight the rest of the Osages.
 Pawhuska refused.

 One of Pawhuska's daughters married Kaw chief White Plume and thus established a lasting peace between the Osage and Kaw.
-White Plume's great-grandson was Charles Curtis, vice president of the United States, and many present-day Kaw Indians can trace their ancestry back to White Plume and Pawhuska.
+White Plume's great-great-grandson was Charles Curtis, vice president of the United States, and many present-day Kaw Indians can trace their ancestry back to White Plume and Pawhuska.

 White Hair II through VI

 The lineage of Pawhuska continued with his son, White Hair II, but he apparently was an ineffective chief and he was soon replaced by White Hair III, who moved most of the remaining members of the Osage tribe to the Neosho River in Oklahoma in 1822.
 The Osage subsequently were forced by White and Indian encroachment on their lands to move back to a small reservation in Kansas.
-White Hair IV (George White Hair) became chief in 1832 and served until his death in 1852, age 48.
+White Hair IV (George White Hair) became chief in 1832 and served until his death in 1852, aged 48.
 His cousin Iron Hawk became White Hair V until his death in 1861, also 48 years old.
 Little White Hair became the last hereditary White Hair Chief, serving until his death on December 24, 1869.
 White Hair VI was one of the signers of the 1865 treaty that ceded most Osage lands in Kansas to the United States and set the stage for their removal to a reservation (contiguous with Osage County) in Oklahoma in 1871.
-By this time the powerful Osage of the eighteenth and early nineteenth century were a beleaguered people, but in one sense they had the last laugh.
+By this time the powerful Osage of the eighteenth and early nineteenth centuries were a beleaguered people, but in one sense they had the last laugh.
 They sold their old lands for a good price and huge pools of petroleum were found on their new lands in Oklahoma.